MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-VN03-EDA_OneCatSimulation.md

 Categorical data can be numerically summarized by calculating a _______________ from the data set.

 Notation used for the population proportion:

-* Single categorical variable:

 \vspace{0.2in}

 Notation used for the sample proportion:

-* Single categorical variable:

 \vspace{0.2in}

 \setstretch{1.5}
-Categorical data can be reported in a ____________table, which plots counts or a ______________ frequency table, which plots the proportion.
+Categorical data can be reported in a ____________table, which plots counts or a ______________________________ table, which plots the proportion.

 \setstretch{1}

 \vspace{2mm}

+#### Optional Notes: Video Example {-}

-Example from the Video:  Gallatin Valley is the fastest growing county in Montana.
+Gallatin Valley is the fastest growing county in Montana.
 You’ll often hear Bozeman residents complaining about the ‘out-of-staters’ moving in.
 A local real estate agent recorded data on a random sample of 100 home sales over the last year at her company and noted where the buyers were moving from as well as the age of the person or average age of a couple buying a home.
 The variable age was binned into two categories, "Under30" and "Over30."
 Additionally, the variable, state the buyers were moving from, was created as a binary variable, "Out" for a location out of state and "In" for a location in state.

 The following code reads in the data set, `moving_to_mt` and names the object moving.